Exponentially Stable Adaptive Observation for Systems Parameterized by Unknown Physical Parameters: Introduction

+{Straightforward solution \cite{b2, b21} of the second problem is a certainty equivalence substitution ${\hat T_I} = \left( {{T_I} \circ {\cal F}} \right)\left( {{{\hat \psi }_{ab}}} \right)$.
+However, in many practical cases functions ${T_I}$ and/or ${\cal F}$ include division operations, and consequently their denominators may become zero under some values of ${\hat \psi _{ab}}$.
+Therefore, the existing adaptive observers designs \cite{b2, b3, b4, b5, b6, b7, b8, b9, b10, b11, b14} are not able to implement dynamic inversion-based change of coordinates $\hat x\left( t \right) = {\hat T_I}\left( t \right)\hat \xi \left( t \right)$ in {\it{bona fide}} manner and applicable only for the systems that are represented in the observer canonical form.
+The recent study \cite{b22} has paid great attention to solve this problem, but unfortunately the obtained results are not constructive for the systems that are not represented in the observer canonical form.}

-So, the main objective of this technical note is to construct exponentially stable adaptive observers for systems that are not restricted to be represented in the observer canonical form and without strict assumption that the systems parameters are known.
-To achieve the above-mentioned goal, three key assumptions are introduced: \begin{enumerate} \item[{\textbf{A1}}] All unique parameters of system state space matrices are identifiable from parameters of characteristic polynomials of output transfer function. \item[{\textbf{A2}}] Mappings from characteristic polynomials parameters to unique parameters of the system state space matrices exist and are known. \item[{\textbf{A3}}] A mapping from unique parameters of system state space matrices to Luenberger correction gain exists and is known. \end{enumerate}
+So, the main objective of this technical note is to construct exponentially stable adaptive observers for systems that are not restricted to be represented in the observer canonical form.
+To achieve the above-mentioned goal, three key assumptions are introduced: { \begin{enumerate} \item[{\bf{A1.}}] A control signal ensures existence and boundedness of all system trajectories; \item [{\bf{A2.}}]All {physical} parameters of the system state space matrices are identifiable from parameters of numerator and denominator polynomials of the system input-output transfer function (identifiability criterion from \cite{b23, b24, b25} is met); \item [{\bf{A3.}}] The system is completely observable and desired pole placement equation for Luenberger correction feedback is known. \end{enumerate}}

+On the basis of the assumptions {\bf{A1}}-{\bf{A3}} and some sophisticated hypotheses an adaptive observer is proposed for linear time-invariant systems parameterized by unknown {physical} parameters with any form of representation of state space matrices.
+The procedure to design the proposed observer consists of four main steps: